-Make a woven family tree figure
+How to make a woven family tree figure

-What you need
+What you need:

 Indigenous artists use old and new materials in their artworks, sometimes using methods handed down through many generations.

 Have a look around your house or garden to see what you can find.
-We used:

 - pipe cleaners

-Use scissors to cut material to size (remember scissors are sharp so ask an adult for help).
+- scissors to cut material to size (remember scissors are sharp so ask an adult for help).

-3. Wind your weaving materials around the frame, starting at the bottom and working your way up.
+- Wind your weaving materials around the frame, starting at the bottom and working your way up.
 We used raffia to attach the grass to the frame.

 Tip: Layering the material in one spot will fill out the shape.
-If you need help don’t forget to ask.

-7. Experiment with materials and make your whole family in trees!
+Tip: Experiment with materials and make your whole family in trees!

 Share your creation